fotober

 4.1.
 Showcase Unique Selling Points

-Include shots that show the flow and layout of the space.
-For example, show the transition from the kitchen to the dining area to highlight how the spaces work together.
-Mix different shot types, such as wide shots for the whole room and close-ups for high-end finishes or smart home features, to keep the video interesting.
+• Show Flow: Include shots that visually demonstrate the flow and layout of the space (e.g., smoothly transition from the kitchen to the dining area) to highlight how the spaces work together.

 Strategic editing helps highlight the best features of a property.